privatenumber/type-flag/README.md

         default: 2
     },

-    // Wrap type with an array to indicate accept multiple flags
+    // Wrap type with an array to accept multiple flags
     stringArray: [String],

     numberArray: {